7 Authentic Colonial Thanksgiving Recipes

 - 1/2 cup buttermilk

-- Cream butter and sugar together until light.
+- Cream the butter and sugar together until light.

-- Stir together flour, salt, soda cinnamon, ginger, and nutmeg.
+- Combine the flour, salt, baking soda, cinnamon, ginger and nutmeg.

-- Spoon into greased and floured 6 1/2 cup ring mold.
+- Spoon the mixture into a greased and floured 6 1/2 cup-ring mold.

 My Favorite Colonial Cookbook

-Filled with some of my favorite colonial recipes, as well as modern takes on them.
+This book is filled with some of my favorite colonial recipes as well as modern takes on them.